 The Capital Projects Fund is funded by the General Fund and/or the Proprietary Fund on an as needed basis or by debt issue authorized by the City Council.
 As Proprietary Fund projects are completed in the Capital Projects Fund, they are transferred back to the Proprietary Fund.
-The fund balance in the Capital Projects Fund was \$2,432,341 (\$3,627,281 last year).
-This reduction was due mainly to expenditures in the remodeling of the civic center.
-Variances from year to year are common in this fund as projects are approved on a year to year basis by the City Council.
+The fund balance in the Capital Projects Fund was \$2,938,214 (\$2,432,341 last year).
+This increase was due mainly to a positive revenue vs. expense comparison and a one-time transfer in of funds.
+Variances from year to year are common in this fund as projects are approved on a year-to-year basis by the City Council.